 Book title determined by monthly group meeting.
 All sessions held the first Friday of each month from 1 p.m. - 2 p.m.
-(July 5 session has moved to July 12 due to holiday) Registration required.
+Registration required.

 Clippard Family Quilting Group

 All sessions held the fourth Fridays of each month from 12 p.m. - 3 p.m.
-Resuming in August.
-Free kits are always available to take home to quilt at our leisure.
+January and December session cancelled.
+Free kits are always available to take home to quilt at your leisure.
 Registration required.

-- September 25 sponsored by United Health Care
+- February 25 sponsored by Care Connections of Cincinnati

 What is the SilverSneakers® Fitness Program?

 SilverSneakers® is a fun, energizing program that helps older adults take greater control of their health by encouraging physical activity and offering social events.

 Unlock the door to greater independence and a healthier life with SilverSneakers® at the Clippard Family YMCA.
 Health plans around the country offer our award-winning program to people who are eligible for Medicare or to group retirees.
 SilverSneakers® provides a fitness center membership to any participating location across the country and the Clippard Family YMCA recognizes this.
 This great benefit includes: